system76/tech-docs/src/models/galp4/repairs.md

 ### Steps to replace the keyboard:

-1. Remove the two keyboard screws (highlighted red below).
+1. Remove the two keyboard screws, highlighted red below.

 ![Keyboard screws](./img/keyboard-screws.jpg)

 2. Open the lid slightly and place the machine on its side.
-3. Push the screwdriver into the keyboard push point (highlighted cyan above) until the keyboard pops out.
+3. Push the screwdriver into the keyboard push point (highlighted blue above) until the keyboard pops out.

 ![Keyboard push point](./img/keyboard-push-point.jpg)